sachithariyathilaka/eastern-enterprise/README.md

+# Eastern Enterprice

-This is inventory system for electric shop using Java, MySql & Netbeans
+This is inventory system for electric shop

+# Technologies

+Java, Netbeans, MySql